 In 2023, the parcels are being delivered by drones and self-driving cars, each item produced at the factory is easily tracked in real time, and the demand for various goods is calculated with utmost precision.
 And it's all possible thanks to supply chain management using IoT.

-The global market of IoT in logistics is thriving: by 2028, it is expected to reach the value of USD 93.85 billion.
+The global market of IoT in logistics and supply chains is thriving: by 2028, it is expected to reach the value of USD 93.85 billion.
 However, many still view IoT as something primarily used by corporations like Amazon and Alibaba.
 So, can a small or medium-sized company that deals with supply chain management benefit from using IoT technology?
 And if so, how exactly would it work?

 As a company that builds software solutions for the logistics industry, Mind Studios is constantly exploring how different businesses use IoT to enhance their operational efficiency.

 Based on this research, we’ve made a guide on how you can integrate IoT into your day-to-day operations connected to chain supply management, and strengthen your business.